EIN 27-0176563

 Program areas at School the World

-School the World's construction and infrastructure commitments fully resumed in 2022.
-Infrastructure is a key component of our organization's strategic partnerships with local government and communities.
+School the World's construction and infrastructure commitments are a key component of the organization's strategic partnerships with local governments and communities in Guatemala, Honduras and Panama.
 Local government officials typically fund 50% of the construction costs with School the World (individual donors, foundations, service program) funding the remaining 50%.
-The local community provides the land to build classrooms, playgrounds, bathrooms and/or handwashing stations.
-Specific to 2022, School the World built 18 handwashing stations to support re-opening requirements for schools post pandemic.
-Also funded and built in 2022, 11 schools and 5 playgrounds - totaling 118 schools and 61 playgrounds overall in Guatemala, Honduras and Panama.
+The local community provides the land to build classrooms, playgrounds, bathrooms and/or handwashing stations as well as donates labor to assist in the construction.
+School the World built 13 schools and 7 playgrounds in 2023 - totaling 131 schools and 68 playgrounds in Guatemala, Honduras and Panama since inception.

 Additional Programmatic Expenditures for School The World include resources for development and implementation of our Scholarship & Alternative Learning Program, Early Childhood Program, Pilot Tablet Program and all other expenditures directly related to our program services within Guatemala, Honduras and Northern Panama.